ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The AS performs the following steps.

-1. The AS initializes three empty sets of scope entries, namely S_OUT.
+1. The AS initializes an empty set of scope entries, namely S_OUT.

 2. For each scope entry E_S in the 'scope' parameter of the Authorization Request, the AS performs the following actions.